 When thinking to world-class outdoor venues, Colorado’s Red Rocks and Washington’s Gorge Amphitheater certainly come to mind.
-As far as indoor US venues go, Las Vegas is the soon-to-be coveted destination for live music enthusiasts from across the globe.
+As far as indoor US venues go, Las Vegas is the soon-to-be most-coveted destination for live music enthusiasts from across the globe.

 Introducing: The MSG Sphere, a new 18,000-person capacity, 360-degree stadium seating performance hall housed in The Venetian.
 As the new, innovative, and wildly ambitious project led by the company behind Madison Square Garden, the dome-shaped venue has already broke ground and is scheduled to open sometime in 2021.